 by Art Piccio .
 August 16th, 2014

-It’s a testament to the seat-of-your-pants nature of entrepreneurship that so many attempt to start a business without even a passing knowledge of basic marketing concepts such as distribution.
-In this part of the series, we explain the “Big Four” distribution strategies.
+It’s a testament to the seat-of-your-pants nature of entrepreneurship that so many attempts to start a business without even a passing knowledge of basic marketing concepts such as distribution.
+This part of the series explains the “Big Four” distribution strategies.

-While there are alternate frameworks with which to view distribution strategies, the truth is there are no hard and fast rules, regardless of whoever business writer you try to follow.
+While alternate frameworks help view distribution strategies, in reality, there are no hard and fast rules, regardless of whoever the business writer is trying to follow.
 Strategies can be multi-pronged or be viewed differently depending on context.

-In the end, it’s less important to argue about specific terms than it is to understand how certain strategies will broadly affect your market share and how your offers are seen.
+Ultimately, it’s less important to argue about specific terms than to understand how certain strategies will broadly affect your market share and how your offers are seen.

 Yes and no.

-As far as distribution channels is concerned, many newbie entreps fall short is planning their:
+As far as distribution channels are concerned, many newbie entreps fall short in planning their:

 These are just some of the things to consider when creating a distribution strategy.

-Toothpaste, cigarettes, detergent, batteries, phone credits, feminine hygiene products, and similar knickknacks and daily necessities are usually distributed widely enough so that customers don’t have to go out of their way in order to purchase them.
-It works best when your offer isn’t very different from your competitors’.
+Toothpaste, cigarettes, detergent, batteries, phone credits, feminine hygiene products, and similar knickknacks and daily necessities are usually distributed widely enough so customers don’t have to go out of their way to purchase them.
+It works best when your offer isn’t very different from your competitors.

-When you think of an item that’s got a “household name,” it’s likely distributed this way.
+When you think of an item with a “household name,” it’s likely distributed this way.